fhermeni/from-entropy/README.md

 It can be used through an API or a standalone application.

+## Conversion rules ##

+ * VM and node templates are declared as an attribute named "template".
+ * Node IP and Mac are declared as as attributes named "ip" and "mac".
+ * For each VM and node, the original name of the element inside entropy is stored in the "entropy_id" attribute.
+ * The number of CPUs for the nodes and the VMs is converted to a ShareableResource view having a "nbCpus" resource identifier.
+No mapping is performed for this resource by default as Entropy ignores it.
+ * The memory capacity (usage) of the nodes (VMs) is converted to a ShareableResource view having a "memory" resource identifier.
+The mapping between the VM consumption and the node capacity is performed with an {@link Overbook} constraint having an overloading factor of 1.
+ * The uCPU capacity (consumption) of the nodes (VMs) is converted to a {@link ShareableResource} view having a "uCpu" resource identifier.
+The mapping between the VM consumption and the node capacity is performed with an {@link Overbook} constraint having an overloading factor of 1.
+ * When the next state for the elements is provided through another configuration, {@link Running}, {@link Sleeping}, {@link Ready}, {@link Killed}, {@link Online}, {@link Offline} constraints are inserted to indicate the state changes.

 ## Usage as a standalone application ##

 Download the last release of the application, and uncompress it.